steveclarkhub/steveclarkhub/README.md

-Analyst / solution developer working with observability, devOps and cybersecurity.
+Analyst / solution developer working with observability, devops and cybersecurity.

 <!--
 **steveclarkhub/steveclarkhub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.